 There are several opportunities for females to get into the technology industry after they have graduated.
 They can go on to study further, or they can start applying for tech jobs straight away.

 Some of the best tech jobs for female graduates can be Developers, Business Analysts or Project Managers.
 All of these roles help female grads to develop skills which are transferable between different tech roles, giving them more opportunity to enter different fields within tech throughout their career.

-The best places to find tech jobs can be online, through recruitment agencies, career fairs and by networking.
+The best places to find tech jobs can be online on specialist job boards like Women in Tech Jobs, through recruitment agencies, career fairs and by networking.
 Graduate schemes are also very beneficial to those finishing university.
 Most large companies offer graduate schemes which gives techies an opportunity to get into the working world.
 Most grad schemes last around 2 years, but companies give you full training within the field and sometimes allow you to go on external courses too in order to broaden your knowledge further.